martgra/dope/README.md

 ## Project Overview

-An AI‑powered command‑line tool to scan your code and documentation, generate structured summaries, and suggest or apply documentation updates based on code changes.
+DOPE is an AI-powered CLI tool for scanning code and documentation, generating structured summaries, and suggesting or applying documentation updates based on code changes.
+It now supports semantic change categorization via a ChangeCategory enum, configurable update triggers and freshness requirements for documentation sections, and automatic scope-based suggestion filtering.

 ## Quick Install